dragonswap-app/sei-native-oracle-adapter/README.md

 ### `changeDecimals(uint256 number, uint256 fromDecimals, uint256 toDecimals)`
 - Function that changes decimals on a provided number by either appending zeroes to it or trimming it for a specified number of decimals.
+- This function is not directly used in any of the existing flows, but it is made to let consumers manually adapt decimals on need.
 - Returns: `number` -> number with modified decimals

 *_Rates/Prices are represented in USD value_